 Marriner S. Eccles was appointed chairman (called “governor” before 1935) of the Federal Reserve Board on November 15, 1934.
 He resigned as chairman on January 31, 1948, and remained a Board member until July 14, 1951.

-Eccles briefly served as assistant to the Secretary of the Treasury, Henry Morgenthau, Jr., before President Roosevelt appointed him to be the Chairman of the Federal Reserve.
+Eccles briefly served as assistant to the secretary of the Treasury, Henry Morgenthau Jr., before President Roosevelt appointed him to be the chairman of the Federal Reserve.

 Before entering public service, Eccles gained national attention for successfully preventing the collapse of his bank in 1931.
 In 1933, Congress invited him to give his analysis of the Great Depression.
 In his testimony, he proposed a five-point program to fix the economy that formed the basis of the New Deal.

 Eccles played a role in two high-profile events as well.
-In 1944, he was the U.S. delegate to the Bretton Woods Conference, which established an international monetary system that included fixed exchange rates.
+In 1944, he was the US delegate to the Bretton Woods Conference, which established an international monetary system that included fixed exchange rates.
 The conference also created the World Bank and International Monetary Fund.
 In addition, Eccles was a key player in the dispute between the Treasury and the Fed throughout the 1940s and early 1950s.

 During World War II, the Fed had committed to maintaining a low interest rate peg on government bonds.
 This enabled the government to finance the war more cheaply, but it also limited the Fed’s control over monetary policy and credit availability.
 Rate pegging continued throughout the 1940s, resulting in rising inflation.
 After the Korean War began in 1950, the Fed sought to end rate pegging to combat inflationary pressures.
 The dispute came to a head in 1951, when President Truman falsely told the press that the FOMC had agreed to support the Treasury’s interest rate peg.
-In response, Eccles released FOMC minutes which showed otherwise.
+In response, Eccles released the FOMC minutes that showed otherwise.
 The incident led to the Treasury-Fed Accord in March 1951.
 The agreement ended the Fed’s obligation to maintain the rate peg.
 It also gave the Fed dominance in setting monetary and credit policies and bolstered the central bank’s independence.

 After his Fed service, Eccles returned to the banking business in Utah.
 He died in 1977.
-In 1982, the Federal Reserve Building in Washington, D.C., was renamed in his honor.
+In 1982, the Federal Reserve Building in Washington, DC, was renamed in his honor.

 Written by the Board of Governors of the Federal Reserve System.
 See disclaimer.